sosie-js/python-bestsource/README.md

 ### aegisub audio tests support in vapoursynth

 This requires vapoursynth fork from Arch1t3cht and the use of [peagisub](https://github.com/sosie-js/peagisub-vs) for vapoursynth plugin dir configuration.
-Two subtitles files are provided:
+Two subtitles files are provided (1+2) and a probe system (3):

-Open tests/VTS_01_1-trim100.ass
+(1) Open tests/VTS_01_1-trim100.ass
 then tests/VTS_01_1-trim100.vpy delivers video as channel 0 and audio as channel 1 this is not supported by current release that disable Open AUdio from Video feature.
 >As I did not find a way to know which type of channel audio or video is requested.
 >I opened thus a [Request for feature](https://github.com/arch1t3cht/Aegisub/issues/148)

-Open tests/VTS_01_1-trim100-video-audio.ass
+(2) Open tests/VTS_01_1-trim100-video-audio.ass
 then tests/VTS_01_1-trim100-video.vpy delivers video  as channel 0 then tests/VTS_01_1-trim100-audio.vpy delivers audio  as channel 0 (separately in time)
 >this works if you ensure plays does not goes outside boundary ie frame 101
 >else you will be flooded by popups.
 Play and seeking work fine and did not stall in middle
 >there is just a minor problem with the horizonthal zoom for audio

+(3) Open  tests/VTS_01_1-trim100.py and discover weird behavior on the audio side when Video is trimmed to the length of the video.
+Normally this sould do nothing but I discovered it affects unexpectedly audio frames, revelaing maybe a hidden num_frames count shift.

 ## Installation